 - In a large casserole dish, heat the butter over high heat until it is hot.
 Add in the mushrooms, sauté briefly, then the shallots, then the lardons, and then the garlic.

-- Turn down the heat to medium, and sauté for several minutes.
+- Turn down the heat to medium and sauté for several minutes.
 Then add in the coconut milk, stir together, and then the heavy cream.
 Season with basil, salt, pepper, and ginger.

 - Add in the olives and dried prunes.
-Reduce heat to low, and simmer for 15 minutes.
+Reduce the heat to low, and simmer for 15 minutes.
 At the end of this period, add in the pasta, which has been cooked according to its instructions in another container of boiling water, and then thoroughly drained of its own water, and mix everything together thoroughly.
 Season with some final addition salt and pepper

 © 2018 Ryan Thomas